estebank/estebank.github.io/rust-iterator-item-syntax.md

 }
 ```

 Another element from the `Generator` trait you can observe is the type argument `R`, which by default is `()`.
 This type argument is then used in `resume`.
-It let's us pass information *into* the `Generator` and modify its behavior on the next iteration based on what is passed in.
+It lets us pass information *into* the `Generator` and modify its behavior on the next iteration based on what is passed in.
 This would be useful for implementing a Lexer or Parser in terms of a generator, for example.
 But doing this is in a satisfactory manner would require new consumer-side syntax, for the vast majority of use-cases I believe these are not necessary, *and* we can design things so that whatever we do *isn't* a one way door.
 We can stabilize a subset of the feature *without* closing the door to extensions.

 The final difference you can see is that the `resume` function takes `Pin<&mut self>`, instead of `&mut self` like `Iterator` does.
 This means that some bridging is needed to interface `G: Generator` and `I: Iterator`, we can't just `impl<G: Generator> Iterator for G`.
 But we *can* write a new-type that gets us there: